-Recognised by the Chartered Institute of Public Relations (CIPR), this course will appeal to those who may already be working in the profession and want to progress, those who are seeking a career move, or those wishing to start their career by establishing a strong knowledge base.
+Recognised by the Chartered Institute of Public Relations (CIPR), this course will appeal to those who may already be working in the profession and who want to progress, those who are seeking a career move, or those wishing to start their career by establishing a strong knowledge base.

 You can expect to develop the intellectual abilities, skills and knowledge needed to strategically manage the reputation of brands and organisations, add value to their commercial success and support their goals.
-The course will give you a framework for the PR planning process, addressing the critical role of research and evaluation.
+This course will give you a framework for the PR planning process, addressing the critical role of research and evaluation.

-You will examine the disciplines of stakeholder communications, events management, investor relations, public affairs and employee communications and how they link to corporate strategy, and be involved in planning and implementing national and international campaigns.
+You will examine the disciplines of stakeholder communications, events management, investor relations, public affairs and employee communications and how they link to corporate strategy.
+You'll be involved in planning and implementing national and international campaigns.

 As part of this, you'll explore the most effective use of PR tools such as media relations, change management and issues and crisis management.
 The specific skills of storytelling and writing for media across traditional and digital media channels are also practised and looked at in depth, along with the role of persuasion and influence.

 An understanding of the impact of global, financial, political and opinion-forming publics will be gained as you hone your ability to communicate with them.
 You will also gain a better appreciation of the ethical, technological and global issues.

 You will explore the wider cultural and societal landscape in which PR operates, touching on areas such as celebrity, power and discourse and the impact of globalisation.
 This will help develop your research and analytical skills in preparation for the final dissertation.

 "Coming together with students who are specialists in different fields of communications has been great.
 For me, what was really important was the fresh perspective on PR that I gained from studying in an arts environment."